Watkin81/UnixSync/README.md

 Also thank you to Xanii, Firee, TechStudent11 and for their help with the mod.<br />

 Warning:<br />
-Please note that this mod is illegitimate on the geometry dash leaderboards!
-Playing normal levels with this mod enabled in level settings is bannable!<br />
+Please note that this mod alters ItemIDs in game, and may be considered illegitimate.<br />
-This mod is meant to be used specifically on globed levels that utilize the features it provides.<br />
+This mod is intended to enabled only on levels that utilize its functionality.
-Under no circumstances use this mod on rated levels, or do so at your own risk, you have been warned!<br />